Temtesb/StatisticsCalculationsForExcel/README.md

 ## License

 When this project is distributed in it's entirety the license is GNU GPL 3.0.
-Many functions and source files are from multiple projects and will have multiple open source or public source attributions (see [NOTICE.md](NOTICE.md)).
+Many functions and source files are from multiple projects and have multiple open source or have public source attributions (see [NOTICE.md](NOTICE.md)).

+All contributions to this project will be published under GNU GPL 3.0.
+By submitting a pull request, you are certifying that all content added to this project is in a (c) license that is [compatible](https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses) with the GNU GPL 3.0 license.

-The full text of each licenses will be listed in [LICENSE.md](LICENSE.md)
+The full text of each licens is listed in [LICENSE.md](LICENSE.md)